 Wager on one or more specified driver(s) versus one or more specified driver(s).
 Wagers are placed on the driver only, not the car or team.
 If the original driver is replaced by another driver after the start of the race the original driver is the driver of record and the wager will be action.
 All drivers in the match-up must start the race for action.
 If one of the drivers does not finish the race, the other driver is considered the winner.
 If neither driver finishes the race, the driver who completed the most laps is the winner.
 If both drivers complete the same number of laps but do not finish the race, all bets are cancelled.

 Any changes in finishing order that occurs based on appeals, penalties, or scoring malfunctions after the race has concluded, will not be recognized.
 Wagers on qualifying performance will be settled according to position and times set during the final qualifying session.
 For the purposes of these markets, any subsequent alterations of grid positions are not recognized.

 Wager on who will win the race.
-If a driver does not take part in the race, then bets on them will be void.
+If a driver does not take part in the race, then bets on them will be cancelled.

 Wager on the constructor or team the winning driver represents.
 For any driver who moves teams during race week, bets will be settled on the constructor/team they represent at the start of the race.